meixichen/SpatialGEV/joss/paper.md

 # Statement of field

 The R package `SpatialExtremes` [@spatialextremes] is one of the most popular software for fitting spatial extreme value models, which employs an efficient Gibbs sampler.
 The Stan programming language and its R interface `RStan` [@rstan] provides off-the-shelf implementations for Hamiltonian Monte Carlo and its variants [@neal11; @hoffman-gelman14], which are considered state-of-the-art MCMC algorithms and often used for fitting hierarchical spatial models. @chen-etal21 compares the speed and accuracy of the Laplace method implemented in `SpatialGEV` to `RStan`.
 It is found that `SpatialGEV` is three orders of magnitude faster than `RStan`.
 A well-known alternative to MCMC is the `R-INLA` package [@lindgren-rue15] which implements the integrated nested Laplace approximation (INLA) approach.
 As an extension of the Laplace approximation, INLA is often considerably more accurate.
-However, the INLA methodology is inapplicable to GEV-GP models in which two or more GEV parameter are modeled as random effects following different Gaussian processes.
-Moreover, the `R-INLA` implementation of the GEV-GP model only allows the GEV location parameter to be random.
-In contrast, `SpatialGEV` offers more flexibility as it is straightforward for the user to choose what GEV parameters are spatial random effects.
+However, the `R-INLA` implementation is inapplicable to GEV-GP models in which two or more GEV parameter are modeled as random effects following different Gaussian processes.
+In contrast, `SpatialGEV` offers more flexibility as it is straightforward for the user to choose what GEV parameters are spatial random effects. @mgcv and @youngman22 provide another means for estimating spatially varying GEV parameters in the framework of generalized additive models (GAMs), as opposed to Bayesian hierarchical models in `SpatialGEV`.
+Though the latent spatial effects are modelled differently, connections between the GAM approach and the GEV-GP model with a Matérn-SPDE kernel are described in @miller-etal20.

 # Example
 ## Model fitting
 The main functions of the `SpatialGEV` package are `spatialGEV_fit()`, `spatialGEV_sample()`, and `spatialGEV_predict()`.
 This example shows how to apply these functions to analyze a simulated dataset using the GEV-GP model.
 The spatial domain is a $20\times 20$ regular lattice on $[0, 10] \times [0,10] \subset \mathbb{R}^2$, such that there are $n=400$ locations in total.
 The GEV location parameter $a(\xx)$ and the scale parameter $b(\xx)$ are generated from surfaces depicted in Figure \ref{fig:sim-par}, whereas the shape parameter $s$ is a constant $exp(-2)$ across space.
 10 to 30 observations per location are simulated from the GEV distribution conditional on the GEV parameters $(a(\xx), b(\xx), s)$.
 The simulated data is provided by the package as a list called `simulatedData`.